Thysbelon/Nelly-GB-synth/README.md

 	Sets the shape of a square's waveform.
 - Noise Length (CC20) (custom):
 	Sets whether the noise should be long (percussive) or short (slightly melodic).
 0 is long and 127 is short.
-- Wave Index Selector (CC21) (custom):
+- Wave Index Selector (CC21 and CC53) (custom):
+	A 14-bit combined CC.
+CC21 is the MSB and CC53 is the LSB.
 Sets the waveform to use for the wave channel from the list given in a sysex message.
-A midi file can have up to 127 waves.
+A midi file can have up to 16383 waves.
 - Disable Note Off (CC22) (custom):
 	Doesn't affect any one GB register.
 When this CC is 127, midi note off events have no effect at all.
 - Legato Footswitch (CC68) (semi-custom):